Why This Car Designed For Women Is So Offensive

 Sure, we all want products that look good and are usable.
 But implying that women in particular need something "easy to park and drive" doesn't exactly help debunk stereotypes, nor does the implication that women value style while men care more about function.

 Is making products catered toward women a worthy goal?
 Sure, but it depends how we're defining "women."
-Seat Mii by Cosmopolitan is operating off a definition that's outdated, infantilising, and, for many, alienating.
+Seat Mii by Cosmopolitan is operating off a definition that's outdated, infantilizing, and, for many, alienating.

 Add this under BIC for Her Pens to the growing list of pointlessly gendered products.